Climate webinar series

 A climate tipping point refers to a critical threshold when global or regional climate change causes changes from one stable state to another stable state.
 Examples include the melting of the Arctic ice sheets leading to sea level rise or rainforest dieback caused by deforestation, which in turn reduces the carbon sink benefits of these tropical forests.
 Tipping points are also often associated with cascading impacts, where one impact leads to another.

-In this webinar, we looked at the latest science on tipping points and considered how mitigation and adaptation can help reduce the likelihood of these events taking place and address the potential impacts.
+In this webinar in September 2023, we looked at the latest science on tipping points and considered how mitigation and adaptation can help reduce the likelihood of these events taking place and address the potential impacts.

 We were joined by speakers from the University of Exeter, the World Meteorological Organization (WMO) and Climate Sense.